 Instructions

-- Cook the quinoa according to the package instructions, then drain and set aside.
+- Cook the quinoa according to package instructions, then drain and set aside.

-- Mix the ingredients for the salsa and the Baja sauce and set aside.
+- Mix the salsa and Baja sauce ingredients and set aside.

 - Heat a skillet and add a drizzle of olive oil.
-Cook the shallots over medium low heat until translucent.
-Add another drizzle of olive oil and the rest of the spicy bean ingredients, cooking for 5 minutes over low heat.
+Cook the shallots over medium-low heat until translucent.
+Add another drizzle of olive oil and the remaining spicy bean ingredients; cook for 5 minutes over low heat.

 Notes